 \section{Introduction}

-Many real-world graphs possess text attributes, and can be termed as text-attributed graphs~\citep{yang2021graphformers}.
-In TAGs, nodes represent textual entities such as documents or sentences, and edges represent relationships between them.
-For example, the \texttt{ogbn-arxiv} dataset~\citep{hu2020open} is a TAG representing a citation network, where each node represents a paper, with the title and abstract as node attributes.
-More generally, the combination of textual attributes and graph topology provides a rich source of information to enhance representation learning on important applications such as text classification~\citep{yang2015network_TADW, wang2016linked, yasunaga2017graph, chien2021node_giant, zhao2022learning_em}, recommendation systems~\citep{zhu2021textgnn}, social networks, and fake news detection~\citep{liu2019fine_fact_verify}.
+Many real-world graphs possess textual information, and are often referred to text-attributed graphs~\citep{yang2021graphformers}.
+In TAGs, nodes typically represent text entities, such as documents or sentences, while edges signify relationships between these entities.
+For example, the \texttt{ogbn-arxiv} dataset~\citep{hu2020open} represents a citation network in TAG form, where each node corresponds to a paper, with its title and abstract serving as node attributes.
+More generally, the combination of textual attributes with graph topology provides a rich source of information, significantly enhancing representation learning for important applications, such as text classification~\citep{yang2015network_TADW, wang2016linked, yasunaga2017graph, chien2021node_giant, zhao2022learning_em}, recommendation systems~\citep{zhu2021textgnn}, social networks, and fake news detection~\citep{liu2019fine_fact_verify}.

 \textbf{Representation learning on TAGs.} Prior research has explored various approaches for representation learning on TAGs.
-The standard GNN pipeline first encodes the textual attributes of each node using shallow or hand-crafted features such as skip-gram~\citep{mikolov2013distributed_skipgram} or bag-of-words (BoW)~\citep{harris1985distributional_bow} (refer to Table~\ref{tab: text preprocess}).
-The resulting node features are then used as input to a GNN.
-For instance, the Open Graph Benchmark (OGB)~\citep{hu2020open} generated BoW and skip-gram~\citep{mikolov2013distributed_skipgram} features for the \texttt{ogbn-product} and \texttt{ogbn-arxiv} datasets respectively.
-These processed node features are readily available in popular graph libraries, such as PyTorch Geometric (PyG)~\citep{fey2019fast_pyg} and Deep Graph Library (DGL)~\citep{wang2019deep_dgl}, and have been widely used by the graph community.
-However, these shallow text embeddings are limited in the complexity of the semantic features they can capture, compared to approaches based on multi-layer language models (LMs).
+The standard GNN pipeline (illustrated in Figure \ref{fig: overview} in light yellow), first encodes the textual attributes of each node using shallow or hand-crafted features such as skip-gram~\citep{mikolov2013distributed_skipgram} or bag-of-words (BoW)~\citep{harris1985distributional_bow} (refer to Table~\ref{tab: text preprocess}).
+The resulting node features are then used as input for a GNN.
+For instance, the Open Graph Benchmark (OGB)~\citep{hu2020open} generated BoW and skip-gram~\citep{mikolov2013distributed_skipgram} features for the \texttt{ogbn-products} and \texttt{ogbn-arxiv} datasets respectively.
+These processed features are readily available within popular graph libraries, such as PyTorch Geometric (PyG)~\citep{fey2019fast_pyg} and Deep Graph Library (DGL)~\citep{wang2019deep_dgl}, and have been widely used by the graph community.
+However, these shallow text embeddings are limited in the complexity of the semantic features they can capture, especially when compared to approaches based on multi-layer LMs.